 Help Students Pick Baseball Topics for Minnesota History Day

-This year, the Halsey Hall chapter sponsored a prize for Minnesota History Day, an annual project based competition for high school students.
+This year, the Halsey Hall Chapter sponsored a prize for Minnesota History Day, an annual project based competition for high school students.
 Sarah Johnson, who coordinated our chapters participation, recommends that we sponsor another prize next year and is looking for help from chapter members.
-The theme in 2021 is Communication in History," and we would like to contribute to the Minnesota Historical Societys topic list that students can review to choose their focus.
+The theme in 2021 is Communications in History, and we would like to contribute to the Minnesota Historical Societys topic list that students can review to choose their focus.
 We would like to include as many baseball-related research topics as possible to encourage additional participation in our award for the best sports-related presentation with an emphasis on baseball.
-Do you have an idea for a baseball related research project that would fit under the theme of Communication in History?
-Feel free to send it to Sarah Johnson, email@example.com), and she will add it to the listinitial ideas have ranged from the first televised baseball game to the history of sign stealing.
+Do you have an idea for a baseball related research project that would fit under the theme of Communications in History?
+Feel free to send it to Sarah Johnson, firstname.lastname@example.org), and she will add it to the listinitial ideas have ranged from the first televised baseball game to the history of sign stealing.

 2021 History Day theme: Communications

 - Signs/signals and sign stealing